Boards and Committees

 Affordable Housing Advisory Committee

-Reviews established policies and procedures, ordinances, land development regulations, and adopted local comprehensive plans and makes recommendations to encourage or facilitate affordable housing.
-There are 11 members on this Committee and they meet as needed.
+Reviews established policies and procedures, ordinances, land development regulations, and adopted local comprehensive plans and make recommendations to encourage or facilitate affordable housing.
+There are 11 members on this Committee and they meet as needed at 5:30 p.m.

 The Cape Coral Audit Committee serves in an advisory capacity to the City Council and the City Auditor's Office on issues presented to the committee relating to the City's financial and other reporting practices; internal control; compliance with laws, regulations, and ethics; independent audit process; and special audit needs.
-There are five members on this Committee and meet on the second Wednesday of the month at 3:00 p.m.
+There are five members on this Committee and they meet every other month on the second Wednesday at 2:00 p.m.

-Hears code violation cases, assesses fines, fees, and liens upon properties that do not comply with the Cape Coral Code of Ordinances.
-Violations are heard by a Special Master appointed by City Council and meetings are held the third Thursday of each month at 9:00 a.m. in Council Chambers.
+Hears code violation cases, and assesses fines, fees, and liens upon properties that do not comply with the Cape Coral Code of Ordinances.
+Violations are heard by a Special Master appointed by City Council, and meetings are held on the third Thursday of each month at 9:00 a.m. in Council Chambers.

-The five-member Board reviews and makes recommendations to City Council concerning distribution of CDBG money and SHIP.
+The five-member Board reviews and makes recommendations to the City Council concerning the distribution of CDBG money and SHIP.
 Their goal is to provide a fair and equitable distribution of funds to various non-profit organizations which benefit Cape Coral and its citizens.
-Their meetings are set by an Action Plan Schedule for the calendar year with additional meetings as necessary.
+Their meetings are set by an Action Plan Schedule for the calendar year at 4:30 p.m., with additional meetings as necessary.

 This board was formed for the enhancement and improvement of the Community Redevelopment Agency (CRA) district area and consists of five members.
-Meetings typically are held on the first Tuesday of every month at 3:00 p.m. and are subject to cancellation.
+Meetings typically are held six times a year on the first Tuesday of the month at 3:00 p.m. and are subject to cancellation.

 Establish and maintain the policies and procedures for investing pension funds.
-They review income summaries to assure investments are obtaining maximum income with minimal risk.
+They review income summaries to ensure investments are obtaining maximum income with minimal risk.
 They are ever vigilant of ways to provide enhanced benefits for City employees.
 Their goal is to ensure a healthy pension fund that will provide retirement benefits to all present and future City retirees.
-The Firefighters’, Police Officers’, and General Employees’ each act as a separate Board each consisting of five members.
-They meet quarterly holding their meetings in February, May, August and November.
+The Firefighters, Police Officers, and General Employees each act as a separate Board, each consisting of five members.
+They meet quarterly, holding their meetings in February, May, August, and November.
 Each Board may hold special meetings as deemed necessary.

 Planning and Zoning Commission/Local Planning Agency

-Reviews all changes in Land Use and Land Use and Development Regulations and provide recommendations to City Council concerning land use matters.
-There are seven members and two alternates on this Commission and they meet monthly on the first Wednesday at 9:00 a.m. unless there is not business to transact.
+Reviews all changes in Land Use and Land Use and Development Regulations and provides recommendations to City Council concerning land use matters.
+There are seven members and two alternates on this Commission, and they meet monthly on the first Wednesday at 9:00 a.m. unless there is no business to transact.
 Additional meetings are held as deemed necessary.

 Review proposals, interview, rank, and negotiate a contract with those firms that are qualified for a particular type of City project or service.
-The Committee consists of seven staff members and meets on the second and fourth Tuesdays of the month, as needed.
+The Committee consists of six staff members and meets at 1:30 p.m. on the second and fourth Tuesdays of the month, with additional meetings as necessary.

 Cape Coral Youth Council

-The Cape Coral Youth Council is comprised of 14 students that reside in the City of Cape Coral.
-This Council meets the second and fourth Friday of each month at 3:00 p.m. in Council Chambers.
-They discuss topics important to our youth and report recommendations to City Council.
+The Cape Coral Youth Council is comprised of 14 appointed high school students (Juniors and Seniors) that reside in the City of Cape Coral.
+This Council meets the second Friday of each month at 3:00 p.m. in Council Chambers.
+City Council recently converted their scope from an advisory capacity to an "Information-Gathering and Fact Finding Authority."
+See 2-120.49 of the City Code of Ordinances for a complete detailed listing of their responsibilities.